10-2-pursuit/FSW-React-Calculator/README.md

 ## Overview

-- Please use `create-react-app` to generate your project
+- Please use `vite` to generate your project
 - Break your application down to necessary components

 ## UI